AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/understanding-dashboards/get-started-dashboards.md

 You can share a dashboard with users in the following ways:

 * Sharing on an individual basis.
-  For more information about sharing dashboards, see [Share reports, dashboards, and calendars in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md) and [Share a dashboard in Adobe Workfront](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/share-dashboard.md).
+  For more information about sharing dashboards, see [Share reports, dashboards, and calendars](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md) and [Share a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/share-dashboard.md).

 * Add a custom tab to any area or object in Workfront and add a dashboard to it.
   For more information about creating custom tabs, see [Create custom tabs or sections](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md).